innextinit/waitingListbackend/README.md

 # waitingListbackend

 a small waiting list API

 ## Usage

 - Clone repository using command `git clone https://github.com/innextinit/waitingListbackend.git`
 - Then change into the cloned folder with `cd waitingListbackend`
 - Now install the project with `npm i` or `npm install`
+- Run `npm run dev` to start the development server
 - Make use of the /docs to have access to the API endpoints

+## How To Contribute

 - Create a new branch with `git checkout -b [branch-name]`.
 Your branch name should describe the feature you are implementing. e.g